eugenia1984/english/glossary.md

 - **on the right foot** is an idiom meaning to start something in a positive or successful way.
 For example: ``Starting the day with a healthy breakfast sets you on the right foot.``

 - **ongoing** describes something that is currently in progress, continuing, or not yet finished.

+- **Organizational psychology** is a field of psychology that studies how people interact within groups, particularly in workplace settings.
+It focuses on understanding workplace dynamics, employee behavior, and organizational structure to improve the work environment and increase productivity.

 - **our**: is a possessive pronoun.
 It shows that something belongs to or is related to a group that includes the speaker